gavrose/FractalDrawer/README.md

 # 3 - Enter "java FractalDrawer" into the terminal.

 # How to Modify Program
 # In the FractalDrawer.java the drawFractal method creates the inital shape.
 To modify this shape, change the width, height, X/Y position, or color values to what you want.
-# In the FractalDrawer.java file there are methods to draw each respective fractal (draw<SHAPE NAME>Fractal).
+In the FractalDrawer.java file there are methods to draw each respective fractal (draw<SHAPE NAME>Fractal).
 Inside each draw<SHAPE NAME>Fractal method there are recursive calls to the function which draw the new shapes.
 Mess around with the positions and heights to draw new shapes in different locations/orientations.

 # Helpful Resources
-# how to create custom colors using java.awt.Color RGB values -https://teaching.csse.uwa.edu.au/units/CITS1001/colorinfo.html
+# How to create custom colors using java.awt.Color RGB values -https://teaching.csse.uwa.edu.au/units/CITS1001/colorinfo.html